PyDev19/ModDownloaderX/README.md

 # Change log
 The lates change log can be found at [`change_logs.md` latest section](https://github.com/PyDev19/ModDownloaderX/blob/main/change_log.md#latest)

+# Example of how mods.txt should look like
+Check out [`example.md`](https://github.com/PyDev19/ModDownloaderX/blob/main/example.md) if you are unsure how to format the `mods.txt` file.

 # Features
 - Download multiple mods from a list in a text file
 - Supports Forge, Fabric, and Quilt mod loaders